-- They have a high safety standard –which I consider is a high priority.
+- They have a high safety standard –which I consider is a top priority.

 - Both companies have a similar tour classification, which goes from budget to comfort.
 Also, they have a well-developed classification according to cultural shock and level of activity.
 Tours are family friendly as well as active backpacker friendly.

 - They really take you “off the beaten path” in most of their trips.
 Local homestay and camping are common among their adventure trips.

 - The flexibility is priceless.
 There are days or part of a day where you have the flexibility to do whatever you want –walk through the city, visit a museum, revisit a temple, relax, you name it– or do one of their recommended additional activities.

 - They offer great last minute savings.
 G Adventures offers 25% on travel deals as well as Intrepid, which gives a 15% to 25% on some “Early Bird” or last minute trips.